-Thankfully, in 2020, the donut hole is closing.
-This means beneficiaries won’t pay quite as much out of pocket on prescriptions if they end up in the donut hole.
+Thankfully, beneficiaries won’t pay quite as much out of pocket on prescriptions if they end up in the donut hole.

 When choosing a Part D plan, you should consider your current medications as well as any future medication you may need.
 Most drug plans have restrictions on pain medications, opiates, and narcotics.
 Those taking pain medication should regularly be ready to deal with extra paperwork.
 Almost all Part D policies require some kinds of quantity limits, step therapy, or prior authorization on these kinds of medications.

 No matter which company you choose to enroll in, these restrictions are typical of these types of drugs.
 Choosing a policy with the lowest annual estimated spending can make it worth changing policies.
 After applying, the best way to get as much approval as possible is to file any exception forms immediately.

 Some medications, such as a compound medication, won’t have coverage by Medicare Part D insurance plans.
 This is an instance when you must file an exception.
 All exceptions aren’t going to receive approval, so prepare to pay for medications out of pocket.

 Prescription drug plans can be challenging to navigate.
 Many beneficiaries unintentionally select a policy that doesn't cover the medication they need, or they choose a policy that has drug restrictions they weren't ready to handle.

 Then, once you have an active policy, our client care team offers their time and insurance knowledge to you at the sight of any Medicare hiccup.
 We want you to feel confident in your coverage at all times.
 Give us a call at the number above to get started!
 Or fill out an online rate form to compare rates online!